sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/110-Build-Part4-Instructions.md

 <div class='check' markdown="1">

+*Propeller Direction:*

+1. The arrows on the propellers should be on visible from the top of the drone

+1. The arrows should be going in the same direction as the arrows on the motors.

+*Propeller Attachment:*

-The propellers **must** be flat on the base of the motor
+1. The propellers **must** be flat on the base of the motor

+1. Make sure there is no gap between the propeller, the motor, and the motor nut.

-Holding the motor still, try to spin the prop and make sure the props **cannot** spin around the motor shaft; the motors and the props should spin together.
+1. Holding the motor still, try to spin the prop and make sure the props **cannot** spin around the motor shaft; the motors and the props should spin together.

 </div>